Activity Locations

 - If the last person in line shows the correct sequence, then the team gets 1 correct

 - The person who started moves to the end of the line and there is now a new starter.
-If your team has more than 4 people, instead of moving to the end of the line, substitute

 - In the case where a person at the end does not get the sequence right, the person who started still rotates to the back.